paragliding training center

 by Had Robinson

 In the video here, the pilot is landing with a paramotor and a fast reflex type wing (the Paramania GTR).
-Flying without a paramotor and with an ordinary PG glider makes a landing easier in some ways.
+Flying without a paramotor and with an ordinary PG glider makes a landing easier in some ways but it is the same.

 Read the notes below and then study